 Chiado is Lisbon’s upmarket shopping district and home to its most famous café, A Brasileira.
 It has also become the domain of Lisbon’s leading celebrity chef, José Avillez.
 You’ll find his double Michelin-starred restaurant, Belcanto here, along with two more affordable options:

-An innovative menu: Mini Bar.
-Tucked into the splendid Art Deco interior of the Teatro de São Luís, the menu here is presented as acts in a play and certainly throws up some theatrical delights: there are "exploding" olives, edible cocktails and “ice cream” cones filled with tuna tartare, with the cone made of seaweed.
+Belcanto.
+Tucked into the splendid Art Deco interior of the Teatro de São Luís, the menu here is presented as acts in a play and certainly throws up some theatrical delights.
+There are "exploding" olives, edible cocktails and “ice cream” cones filled with tuna tartare, with the cone made of seaweed.
 Virtually every dish deserves a round of applause.

-Contemporary Portuguese: Cantinho do Avillez.
-This fashionable space serves memorable modern Portuguese cuisine: think black pork with coriander or scallops with sweet potatoes and asparagus, and if you need reminding you are in Lisbon, the famous 28 tram rattles past the door every half an hour or so.
+Cantinho do Avillez.
+This fashionable space serves memorable modern Portuguese cuisine: think black pork with coriander or scallops with sweet potatoes and asparagus.
+If you need reminding you are in Lisbon, the famous 28 tram rattles past the door every half an hour or so.

 Best for pastries: Belém

 This area is famed for its monastery and distinctive Torre de Belém tower.
-But, once you've taken in the sights, no visit to this riverside suburb is complete without a taste of its famous custard-cream tarts.
+But, once you've taken in the sights, no visit to this upmarket riverside suburb is complete without a taste of its famous custard tarts.

 Best for neighbourhood restaurants: Madragoa and Lapa

 West of the centre lies the more earthy, traditional district of Madragoa and the more chi-chi neighbouring Lapa, where tourists have yet to discover the fine restaurants.
-If you want to rub shoulders with the locals, this is the place to come.
+If you want to eat where locals eat in Lisbon, this is the place to come.

 Explore more of Portugal with The Rough Guide to Portugal or buy The Pocket Rough Guide Lisbon to explore the city in more depth.
 Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.